This is a follow-up event to the successful zoom workshop held on June 5th.

-The aim of the workshop is to enable participants…
+The aim of the July workshop is to enable participants…

 The day will be facilitated by Dr David Clark, Kingdom at Work Project Coordinator, and members of the Kingdom at Work Project Steering Group.

-To book a place for 5 June, please contact Lynne Hayes-James (email@example.com)
+To book a place for 3 July, please contact Lynne Hayes-James (email@example.com)

 The Kingdom at Work Project: a communal approach to mission in the workplace.

-Since its launch, the project has:
+Since its beginning, the project has: